 Building teams that will depend on AI outputs.
 Understand what institutional knowledge looks like, why it matters, and what you lose when it's gone.

-Sign up to receive launch news, a free chapter, and occasional essays on expertise, AI, and the practitioners who keep things honest.
+Sign up and receive the opening chapter when the book launches — plus occasional essays on expertise, AI, and the practitioners who keep things honest.

 No spam.
 Unsubscribe anytime.
 Your address stays with me.